Overview

 Book XVI — (Incomplete)

 The surviving portion of Book XVI (AD 65–66) is dominated by death — specifically, the deaths of men of culture and distinction commanded by Nero out of jealousy, paranoia, or caprice.
-The Stoic martyr Thrasea Paetus is tried for treason; his suicide, and that of his son-in-law Helvidius Priscus’s father-in-law Barea Soranus, is narrated with great solemnity.
-Petronius’s death — unhurried, elegant, composed — is one of the most famous scenes in the work.
-The text breaks off abruptly before the end of AD 66, apparently mid-sentence in some manuscripts, and the remainder of the Annals — Nero’s final years, the revolt of AD 68, and the death of the dynasty — is lost.
+The Stoic martyr Thrasea Paetus is tried for treason; his suicide, along with that of Barea Soranus, is narrated with great solemnity.
+Petronius's death — unhurried, elegant, composed — is one of the most famous scenes in the work.
+The text breaks off abruptly before the end of AD 66, apparently mid-sentence in some manuscripts, and the remainder of the Annals — Nero's final years, the revolt of AD 68, and the death of the dynasty — is lost.

 Key Themes

 The limits of historical truth.
-Tacitus is unusually self-conscious about the problems of writing contemporary history under autocracy.
+Tacitus is unusually self-conscious about the difficulties of writing contemporary history under autocracy.
 Sources have been corrupted by fear or flattery; official accounts distort; survivors remember selectively.
-He frequently signals uncertainty about reported facts — particularly regarding secret decisions made in the emperor’s household — and this epistemological caution is part of what makes his narrative so modern in feel.
+He frequently signals uncertainty about reported facts — particularly regarding secret decisions made within the emperor's household — and this epistemological caution is part of what makes his narrative feel so modern.
 His famous claim to write sine ira et studio is both a genuine methodological aspiration and, given the bitterness of his prose, something of an irony.

 Further Reading

-The standard critical text remains that of C.D.
-Fisher (Oxford Classical Texts, 1906), though Erich Koestermann’s Teubner edition (1965–1968) is preferred for detailed scholarly work.
-Henry Furneaux’s two-volume commentary (Oxford, 1884–1907) remains valuable for its philological detail.
+Texts and Commentaries The standard critical text remains that of C.D.
+Fisher (Oxford Classical Texts, 1906), though Erich Koestermann's Teubner edition (1965–1968) is preferred for detailed scholarly work.
+Henry Furneaux's two-volume commentary (Oxford, 1884–1907) remains valuable for its philological depth.
 More recent commentary work on individual books includes studies by F.R.D.
-Goodyear (Annals I–II), Anthony Woodman and Ronald Martin (Annals III, IV), and F.H.
-Santoro L’Hoir and others on later books.
+Goodyear (Annals I–II), Anthony Woodman and Ronald Martin (Annals III–IV), and F.H.
+Santoro L'Hoir and others on later books.

-Michael Grant’s Penguin translation (revised 1971) remains accessible and readable.
-Anthony Woodman’s translation for Hackett (2004) is the most philologically precise modern version and the one recommended for serious study.
-The Oxford World’s Classics translation by J.C.
+Translations Michael Grant's Penguin translation (revised 1971) remains accessible and readable.
+Anthony Woodman's translation for Hackett (2004) is the most philologically precise modern version and the one recommended for serious study; the excerpts here are drawn from this edition.
+The Oxford World's Classics translation by J.C.
 Yardley (2008) provides a serviceable alternative.